SETI/rms-cspyce/README-developers.md

 the name `GitActions`.

-#### Step 3: Set the version to alpha or beta.
+#### Step 3: Modify the version.

 You should first try releasing to Test PyPI before attempting to release to the public.
 Each release needs a separate version number.

-Ensure that you are modifying `GitActions` or whatever you named your clone.
+Ensure that you are in the branch `GitActions` or whatever you named your clone.

 Modify the version number in `setup.py`.
 If the version number is, for example `2.0.5`, change it to `2.0.5a1` indicating that this is the alpha-1 version of 2.0.5.
 If you find problems in your alpha-1 release and create a second Test PyPI, the versions should be `2.0.5a2`, `2.0.5a3`, etc.
-If you feel like you're getting closer, switch from alpha to beta by changing the `a` to a `b` and start the numbering again from 1.
+If you feel like you're getting close to the public release version, switch from alpha to beta by changing the
+`a` to a `b` and start the numbering again from 1.

 #### Step 4: Modify the actions file